naval200/pumpfun-defi-kit/docs/API_REFERENCE.md

 ### `getTokenToSolConversionRate`

-Gets the conversion rate from token to SOL using AMM pool reserves.
+Gets the conversion rate from token to SOL using AMM pools or bonding curves.
 This calculates how much SOL you would receive for a given amount of tokens.
+Automatically detects and uses AMM pools if available, otherwise falls back to bonding curve calculations.

 ```typescript
 function getTokenToSolConversionRate(